 Cost per household:

 | ||Council Tax 2016-17 ||Council Tax 2017-18 ||Increase Per Year ||Increase Per Week |

 |Band A *

 |Band D **

 * 55% of households in County Duram and Darlington are classed as Band A.

 ** Nationally, a typical property is classed as Band D.

 How your money is spent and how your police force is performing

 The financial information provided on this page is available to download as a leaflet by clickling on the following link:

-Should you have any enquiries or need further information, please contact the Office of the Police and Crime Commissioner by telephone: 03000 264631 or by email: firstname.lastname@example.org.
+Should you have any enquiries or need further information, please contact the Office of the Police, Crime and Victims' Commissioner by telephone, on: 0191 375 2001 or by email: firstname.lastname@example.org.